Yadukrishnan

 Introduction

-We all have worked with services which may fail and we need to retry it at a later point of time.
-In this blog, let's look at how we can retry failed IOs in Cats Effect very easily.
+We all have worked with services which may fail and we need to retry them at a later point in time.
+In this blog, let's look at how we can retry failed IOs in the Cats Effect very easily.

 Simple Approach

-Let's assume that we have a REST Api which invokes a third-party service for authentication.
+Let's assume that we have a REST API which invokes a third-party authentication service.
 Due to some reason, if the service is not available when we invoke, we need to retry again.
 Let's also simulate some error conditions for this blog.

 Let's first add a mock implementation of this service call: